SWIMMING POOL ACCIDENTS

 The fiberglass in the dash cuts the man badly.

-Swimming pool accident lawsuits and products liability
+Swimming pool accident lawsuits and product liability

 Like negligence, product liability is a strict liability argument.